The Best Rotating Car Seats of 2025

 Also Great

-The Fit360 is the newest car seat on our best-of list and the first rotating seat from Chicco—and it was well worth the wait.
+The Fit360 is one of the newer car seats on our best-of list and the first rotating seat from Chicco—and it was well worth the wait.
 This seat stands out for its smart, thoughtful safety and convenience features and how easy it is both to install and use correctly.

 The first thing we noticed when testing out this seat was the simplicity of install.
 “The instructions were clearer than others,” our tester Laura said.
 “We’ve installed a Graco Contender 65 Convertible Car Seat, Nuna Rava and a few other rental car seats on vacation, and this one was by far the most intuitive, with logical steps and identification.”
 She also praised the seat for its compact front-to-back size.
 “My husband is 6’7” and we struggled to find a car seat that would fit behind his seat.
 The recline feature is very helpful and likely will make this seat work for all car types,” she said.